neringabickmore/moneypot/README.md

 ### Project Goals ###

 The **goal** of this project is to build an interactive maths game for **children** age 4-6.
-Secondary goal of this project is to teach children to identify British Currency pence coins.
+The secondary goal of this project is to teach children to identify British Currency pence coins.

 ### User Goals ###